Rehab Guide for Families Part II: Treatment and Recovery

 Family members must be aware of the possibility that they may resent their loved one for bringing painful issues to the surface.
 However, these uncomfortable feelings can be resolved if the family is willing to participate wholeheartedly in the therapeutic process.
 Throughout the recovery journey, family members should remember that the discomfort or pain that arise in therapy can ultimately lead to stronger, healthier, more trusting relationships.

-Drawing the Line between Supporting and Enabling
+The Difference between Supporting and Enabling

 For most of us, the impulse to help someone we love — whether it’s a blood relative, a close friend, or an intimate partner — comes naturally.
 But when it comes to addiction, that impulse to provide help and support can become distorted into a form of dysfunctional behavior called “enabling.”
 According to Psychology Today, family members must learn to draw the line between empowering a loved one who’s suffering from addiction and enabling the destructive behavior to continue.